 Gyarados is one of the most physically intimidating Pokémon in the generation, being an enormous, very angry-looking sea dragon.
 Having come from the incredibly weak Magikarp makes it particularly memorable.

 First Installment Wins: The first games, and the original 150 (+1) Pokemon are pretty much synonymous with the series.
-The starters are always compared to Charmander, Bulbasaur, and Squirtle, the original 150 typically dominate the popularity polls, and Red and Blue/Green/Oak are the most well known Protagonist and Rival respectively.
+The starters are always compared to Charmander, Bulbasaur, and Squirtle, the original 150 typically dominate the popularity polls, and Red and Blue/Green/Oak are the most well known Protagonist and Rival respectively (OK, Ash and Gary are, but, after all, they're based on Red and Blue).
 Despite all the glitches, general messiness and "Genwunner" backlash, there's little doubt that the originals are the most well-remembered and generally liked among fans both new and old (mostly due to the Pokémon fad at the time of Red/Blue's release, and the fact that it's more common to find fans of newer gens who are accepting of older 'Mons than the other way around).

 The Scrappy: Mr. Mime and Jynx are widely disliked by the fandom for their disturbing designs.
 Fans of the newer gens also tend to criticize Gen I Pokémon with overly simplistic designs such as Diglett, Magnemite and Grimer (though evolutions introduced in later gens such as Magnezone tend to alleviate this somewhat).